AquilaCMS/aquila-management/README.md

 4. cp packages/aquila-management-api/data/serversList.example.json packages/aquila-management-api/data/serversList.json
 5. cp packages/aquila-management-api/ecosystem.config.example.cjs packages/aquila-management-api/ecosystem.config.cjs (for security purpose, please change the PORT variable)
 6. npm run start:pm2

+## Modules

+Aquila Management has been developed in a modular way.
+To create a module you can start from the Sample-Module located in `packages/aquila-management-front/src/modules` for the front end and `packages/aquila-management-api/modules` for the API.
+To manually install a module, put the folder of your module in `packages/aquila-management-front/src/modules` or `packages/aquila-management-api/modules`.
+You also need to modify a file, the `packages/aquila-management-front/src/modules/index.jsx` file for the front end and the `packages/aquila-management-api/modules/modulesRoutes.json` file for the API.